tthecoder15/T3A1-Workbook/README.md

 console.log(colours)
 // Console shows:
 // [ 'blue', 'red', 'green' ]
-// colours was unaltered
-colours.sort((a, b) => a.length - b.length)
+// colours was unaltered by .forEach(), .filter() and .map() colours.sort((a, b) => a.length - b.length)
 // [ 'red', 'blue', 'green' ]
-// Call back function sorts by shortest length first console.log(colours)
+// Callback function sorts by shortest length first console.log(colours)
 // Console shows:
 // [ 'red', 'blue', 'green' ]
-// colours array is mutated
+// colours array was mutated by .sort()
 ```

 Arrays can be manipulated in various ways making them flexible tools for data storage.
-Array's iterative methods are particularly powerful for altering arrays according to sophisticated criteria.
+Arrays' iterative methods are particularly powerful for batch editing or altering according to sophisticated criteria.
 Essentially, arrays can be altered in mutative and non-mutative ways and there are always different techniques to achieve each type of alteration.

 ### References